samtingleff/yassg/README.md

  - reads from PageDB
  - writes individual pages to html via a ContentWriter
  - writes index pages to html via a ContentWriter
- - writes tag-based indexes to html via a ContentWriter
  - writes index pages to rss via a ContentWriter

+TemplateEngine: responsible for converting from a source format (markdown) to a destination format (html).

 ContentWriter: writes Page objects to an output destination

 Rsync: rsync from static/ to output/static/

-TemplateEngine: responsible for converting from a source format (markdown) to a destination format (html).

 # Future Directions #

-- Build a search index
+- Build a search index (how to serve statically?)
+- Do something with tags?
 - Suggestions of related content